bodrick/awesome/TOPICS.md

 *   [microsoft/PowerShellForGitHub](https://github.com/microsoft/PowerShellForGitHub) - Microsoft PowerShell wrapper for GitHub API
 *   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module and vault project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.
 *   [jessehouwing/azure-pipelines-tasks-zips](https://github.com/jessehouwing/azure-pipelines-tasks-zips) - This repository contains a pre-built version of the built-in tasks of Azure DevOps.
 In case you need to install an updated version into Team Foundation Server or Azure DevOps Server, you can use these zips.
-*   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.
+*   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 MegaLinter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.
 *   [collinbarrett/FilterLists](https://github.com/collinbarrett/FilterLists) - :shield: The independent, comprehensive directory of filter and host lists for advertisements, trackers, malware, and annoyances.

 ## best-practices